How to Create a Bulletproof Ransomware Recovery Plan (Before You Need It)

 • Criminals might be monitoring your communications

-• "We have a security issue.
+“We have a security incident.
 Do not turn on your computer.
-Wait for instructions."
+Wait for instructions.”

 Step 4: The recovery steps

 Your plan must state the exact order to follow after an attack.
-It is a protocol that must be known by everyone on the team, regardless if they are part of the response team or not.
+It is a protocol that everyone on the team must know, regardless of whether they are part of the response team.

 2. Immediately unplug the computer from the network and disconnect the Wi-Fi (turn off the wireless switch or remove the Wi-Fi adapter).
 Don’t turn off the machine.